ansonl/DEM2STL/README.md

-# Clipped DEM to STL workflow
+# DEM to STL workflow
+Convert DEMs with complex boundaries to STL models in preparation for 3D printing.

 ```
 Data working directory file structure details